kittenbothk/kittenbothk-Eng/Kits/3in1/info/instructions/index.rst

-MR STEMER 3合1格鬥小車套件模型組裝說明書
+MR STEMER 3-in-1 BattleBots
 ======================

-這處集合了MR STEMER 3合1格鬥小車套件的組裝說明書。
+The building instructions for the models can be found here.

 .. toctree::
     :maxdepth: 1